 About the Board of Trustees

 The number of trustees, by college law, can range from 11 to 25, including the president, who serves as an ex officio member.
 Not including the president, there are currently 24 trustees, all of whom are alumni of the college.
 The president of the Society of Alumni attends board meetings at the invitation of the trustees.
-The college’s assistant to the president serves as secretary to the board.
+The college’s special assistant to the president serves as secretary to the board.

 Williams has two types of trustees: alumni trustees and term trustees.
 Five members of the board are alumni trustees, who serve five-year terms and are nominated to the board by the Society of Alumni.
-Alumni trustees who complete their service may subsequently be elected to a single seven-year term as a term trustee.
+Alumni trustees who complete their service may subsequently be elected to a single five-year term as a term trustee.
 The remaining board members are term trustees, who are appointed by the Board of Trustees.
-These Trustees serve five-year terms and may be reelected to serve one additional term of up to seven years.
+These Trustees serve five-year terms and may be reelected to serve one additional term of up to five years.

 The full board meets formally four times a year, in October, January, April, and June.